Homemade Cannoli with Creamy Ricotta

 Instructions for Making This Recipe

-In a large mixing bowl, combine flour, sugar, baking cocoa, cinnamon and salt.
+In a large mixing bowl, combine all-purpose flour, granulated sugar, baking cocoa, ground cinnamon and salt.
 Add Marsala wine and olive oil and beat on medium speed until dough comes together.
-(You may substitute a dry white wine for the Marsala, or even apple juice.)

 Using your hands, knead dough on a lightly floured surface until smooth and elastic, about 2-3 minutes.
 Wrap in plastic and let rest 30 minutes.

 Lay thin pieces of dough on a floured work surface.
 Cut out rounds with a 3 1/4″ cutter.
-Prick dough with fork to give the fried shells their blistered texture.
+Prick dough with a docker roller (used for pizza or crackers) or a fork to give the fried shells their blistered texture.
 Gather scraps and reroll.

 Wrap each round of dough around a 3 3/4″ cannoli form, sealing with a dab of egg white.

 Pour enough oil into a large Dutch oven to cover 4 inches.
-Heat over medium heat to 375 degrees.
-Working in batches or 4, fry until dark golden brown, about 60-70 seconds.
+Heat over medium heat to 350-375°F. Working in batches or 4, fry until dark golden brown, about 40-50 seconds.

 Using a wire skimmer or tongs, transfer to paper towels and cool 5 minutes.
 Carefully slide out of forms, and let shells cool.
 Continue rolling, cutting, and frying the remaining dough.